RxLaboratory/Ramses/src-docs/docs/components/addons/maya-rubika.md

 Shaders are imported to the current Scene, and *Ramses* will automatically assign them to any corresponding **selected** geometry before the import.

-Shaders are imported as reference, so there's no need to update them once imported in a scene; except for switching between viewport shaders and render shaders.
+Shaders are imported as reference.

 ### Rig - `Rig`

 Rigs are imported as reference into the current Scene.
 You can safely import several times the same Rig, as *Ramses* will correctly handle namespaces so they're self-contained.

-### Set - `Set`
+### Set - `Set` or `SetRef`

-Sets are imported the same way as geometry; the root controllers of the included assets are hidden, but they're still available and colored in the outliner.
+Sets are imported the same way as geometry.

 ![](../../img/maya-rubika/importedset.png)

-If you need to modify a set in a specific shot, you'll want the modified assets to not be updated when the set is updated.
-To prevent that, just move the corresponding assets outside the hierarchy of the set, or update the assets individually.
+If a set contains other assets, *Ramses* should keep any modification of their PRS coordinates when updating, but you can also choose to update either specific assets individually or the whole set at once.

 ## ![](../../img/icons/update.svg){ style="width:32px"} Update

 ![](../../img/maya-rubika/update.png)

+The column on the left lists all nodes managed by *Ramses* found in the current scene.

+When selecting one of the nodes on the left, *Ramses* displays the version information at the bottom of the list, and the available published version of the correspondint asset (or shot) in the column on the right.

+You can then select the version you wish to use to replace the current node; you can either select a more recent version to update the asset or select an older version as well to restore a previous version.

 When updating, by default *Ramses* will list only the items which needs to be updated; if for some reason you need to re-import/update another item, uncheck the box at the top of the window.